The Best Bed Types for Back Pain Relief

 Modern Interpretations (Updated 2025)

-• A toast in their suite post-reception
+• A quiet toast in the suite after guests depart

-• Exchanging handwritten vows or letters
+• Exchanging handwritten vows or letters for a private keepsake

 The Legacy of The Bedding Ceremony